Rethinking the Effective Sample Size: Beyond for diagnostics in importance sampling

 while the \emph{deterministic mixture} scheme (N3) implements the weights as

-More details can be found in \citep{elvira2015generalized}, where it is shown that the UIS of N3 always present a better performance than N1.
+More details can be found in \citep{elvira2019generalized}, where it is shown that the UIS of N3 always present a better performance than N1 {in terms of variance of the UIS estimator}.
 The effect in the $\ESS$ of the different sampling and weighting schemes is yet to be understood as we show in the next example.